firoorg/fcs-proposals/hakonamatata-relisting-at-masternodes-online.md

 After rebranding to FIRO some community members noticed that a popular site for listing all the different masternode coins had de-listed ZCoin, now called Firo.

 According to the coin update policy at [masternode.online](https://masternodes.online/).
-Rebrand requires a fee of 500 dollars.
+Rebrand requires a fee of 500 dollars (In todays price that equals 100 FIRO).

 source:
 https://masternodes.online/policies/coin-update-policy/